openresty/lua-nginx-module/README.markdown

 **context:** *http, server, location, location-if*

 Enables or disables automatic response buffering for HTTP 1.0 (or older) requests.
-This buffering mechanism is mainly used for HTTP 1.0 keep-alive which replies on a proper `Content-Length` response header.
+This buffering mechanism is mainly used for HTTP 1.0 keep-alive which relies on a proper `Content-Length` response header.

 If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicitly via [ngx.send_headers](#ngxsend_headers) or implicitly via the first [ngx.say](#ngxsay) or [ngx.print](#ngxprint) call), then the HTTP 1.0 response buffering will be disabled even when this directive is turned on.